Where Does Matcha Come From? Japan vs Global Origins

 Kyoto, Japan

-The result is a vivid green powder with a creamy mouthfeel and balanced flavour: ideal for straight ceremonial bowls, as well as high-end lattes.
+The result is a vivid green powder with a creamy mouthfeel and balanced flavor — ideal for ceremonial bowls and high-end lattes.
+Even within Uji, quality varies: single-cultivar, first-harvest lots are rare and command higher prices than generic blends.
+Learn more in what is Uji matcha.

-Other Matcha Regions Within Japan
+Other Matcha Regions in Japan

 Aichi, Japan